 Managed Anthos Service Mesh

-Managed Anthos Service Mesh consists of the Google-managed control plane, and in Anthos Service Mesh 1.10.4 and later, you can optionally enable the Google-managed data plane.
+Managed Anthos Service Mesh consists of the managed control plane, and in Anthos Service Mesh 1.10.4 and later, you can optionally enable the managed data plane.
 With managed Anthos Service Mesh, Google handles upgrades, scaling, and security for you minimizing manual user maintenance.
-When you enable the Google-managed data plane, you add an annotation to your namespaces which installs an in-cluster controller that manages the sidecar proxies for you.
+When you enable the managed data plane, you add an annotation to your namespaces which installs an in-cluster controller that manages the sidecar proxies for you.

 The following diagram shows the Anthos Service Mesh components and features for managed Anthos Service Mesh:

-For information on setting up or migrating to a managed Anthos Service Mesh, see Configuring managed Anthos Service Mesh.
+For information on setting up or migrating to a managed Anthos Service Mesh, see Provision managed Anthos Service Mesh.